• Skip to primary navigation

 It is a Gun Cleaning Snake

-What Is A Bore Snake?
+What is A Bore Snake?

 A bore snake is a very simple gun cleaning tool designed to clean the inside of your gun barrel.